-- Founded in the town of Wake Forest, N.C., as Wake Forest Manual Labor Institute in cooperation with the N.C.
-Baptist Convention - 1838 Named Wake Forest College - 1894 School of Law established - 1902 School of Medicine founded - 1921 First Summer Session - 1936 Approval of the School of Law by the American Bar Association - Relocation of the School of Medicine to Winston-Salem and eventual change of name to Bowman Gray School of Medicine and association with the North Carolina Baptist Hospital - 1942 Women admitted as undergraduate students - 1948 School of Business Administration established - 1956 Move to Winston-Salem in response to an endowment from the Z. Smith Reynolds Foundation - 1961 Division of Graduate Studies established - 1967 Became Wake Forest University - 1969 School of Business Administration renamed Charles H. Babcock School of Business Administration - 1972 Charles H. Babcock Graduate School of Management enrolled first graduate students.
+- Founded in Wake County, N.C., as Wake Forest Manual Labor Institute in cooperation with the N.C.
+Baptist Convention

+- 1838 Named Wake Forest College

+- 1894 School of Law established

+- 1902 School of Medicine founded

+- 1921 First Summer Session

+- 1936 Approval of the School of Law by the American Bar Association

+1941 Relocation of the School of Medicine to Winston-Salem and eventual change of name to · · · · · · · · · · · · · · · · · · · Bowman Gray School of Medicine and association with the North Carolina Baptist Hospital 1942 Women admitted as undergraduate students 1948 School of Business Administration established 1956 Move to Winston-Salem in response to an endowment from the Z. Smith Reynolds Foundation 1961 Division of Graduate Studies established 1967 Became Wake Forest University 1969 School of Business Administration renamed Charles H. Babcock School of Business Administration 1972 Charles H. Babcock Graduate School of Management enrolled first graduate students.
 Department of Business and Accountancy and a Department of Economics established in the College.
 1980 Department of Business and Accountancy renamed School of Business and Accountancy 1986 Redefined the relationship with the N.C.
-Baptist State Convention 1995 School of Business and Accountancy changed name to Wayne Calloway School of Business and Accountancy 1997 Change of name to Wake Forest University School of Medicine 1999 Opening of the Wake Forest University Divinity School 2002 Incorporation of Wake Forest University Health Sciences
+Baptist State Convention 1995 School of Business and Accountancy changed name to Wayne Calloway School of Business and Accountancy 1997 Change of name to Wake Forest University School of Medicine 1999 Opening of the Wake Forest University Divinity School